1 History

 9.2 Safety of LNG Plants

 Around 6:40 p.m. on Jan.
 19, 2004, Unit 40 at the Skikda LNG plant in Algeria exploded, mere seconds later the nearby units, 20 and 30, exploded in a chain reaction.
-The blast damaged nearby structures, including a power plant, a harbor berth, numerous homes, and community buildings.
+The blast damaged nearby structures, including a power plant, a harbour berth, numerous homes, and community buildings.
 In total, 29 lives were lost, and nearly $1 billion worth of damage was caused.
 Various sources reported that Unit 40 at Skikda had not been renovated since its commission date in 1978, also frequent technical issues indicated that the unit operated only intermittently from May 2003, until the accident.
-Maintenance and security workers cited Unit 40 as requiring significant technical intervention on a bi-weekly basis for nearly six years, noting deficiencies in the cryogenic units, which were allegedly leaking gas[15].
-Outdated and aging steam-based equipment made production targets exceeding difficult to reach, putting pressure on the plant managers to push their equipment too far.
+Maintenance and security workers cited Unit 40 as requiring significant technical intervention bi-weekly for nearly six years, noting deficiencies in the cryogenic units, which were allegedly leaking gas[15].
+Outdated and ageing steam-based equipment made production targets difficult to reach, putting pressure on the plant managers to push their equipment too far.
 The disaster at Skikda was the first and only LNG facility disaster to occur in 60 years following the 1944 tragedy in Ohio.

 9.3 Safety of LNG Transportation